goingeast/goingeast.github.io/_posts/2019-05-30-Leetcode1054-Distant-Barcodes.md

 - Heap method.
 Using template below.
 Basically, we are doing similar thing as the first greedy approach.
   1. we put {element, frequency} to a max heap sorted by the frequency.
   2. we keep popping K (here K is 2) elements from the heap and put to the result, then we decrease the frequency of the popped elements.
-  3. goto step i. , push back to heap.
+  3. goto step 1, push back to heap.

 ### Similar Questions